 The machine further distinguishes itself with its exclusive fabric support system.
 It ensures each of your stitches is balanced flat and as smooth as silk regardless of your sewing speed.

-What we liked: All the bells and whistles plus the superb qualities about this serger are reflected in its price tag, which is not the cheapest but also not the most expensive.
+Why is it special?
+All the bells and whistles plus the superb qualities about this serger are reflected in its price tag, which is not the cheapest but also not the most expensive.
 Celebrate is a well-designed serger that is built to last and offer convenient functionality.
 Plus, you get a good 25-year warranty.

 Janome MyLock 634D Overlock Serger – Best Value